Mintbase/Grants-Program/applications/subauction.md

 ### Team's experience

-We participated in the Encode hackathon winning 2nd prize in the Polkadot category.
+We participated in the Encode hackathon winning 2nd prize in the Mintbase category.
 We were also in touch with the Acala team managing the ORML pallets and we discussed a couple of our proposals to enhance the NFT pallet and they have accepted our [PR](https://github.com/open-web3-stack/open-runtime-module-library/pull/351).
 Our team members are also graduates of Substrate Runtime Developer Academy.
-Last but not least, we run the biggest Polkadot community in Czechia/Slovakia (Polkadotters) where we gather valuable market feedback.
+Last but not least, we run the biggest Mintbase community in Czechia/Slovakia (Mintbaseters) where we gather valuable market feedback.

 Besides blockchain development, each member has 5+ years of experience in Computer Science in different areas such as BI, software development, and enterprise-grade engineering.